ladymileva/convert_uploads_to_yt_music/README.md

     "filename" : "C:\\\path\\\to\\\uploads\\\file\\\youtube_music_uploads.txt" <br />
 } <br />

+The double slash is essential.

 3) Start an instance of the Google Chrome debugger on port 1111: <br />
 "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=1111 --user-data-dir="C:\selenium\AutomationProfile"
 Ensure that if you navigate to music.youtube.com you are logged in automatically.
 This debugger step is necessary because Youtube music rejects login attempts by selenium.
+The location of the AutomationProfile folder may vary depending on where selenium was installed.

-4) Navigate to locate of main.py in terminal and execute the python script: python main.py
+4) Navigate to location of main.py in terminal (windows command prompt) and execute the python script: python main.py
 5) Progress will be recorded in "matches_file.txt", listing the song title and artist from the Uploads library, and the corresponding song title and artist that was added to your youtube library.

 Troubleshooting:
 Occasionally the program crashes due to unexpected organization of the search results page.
-In this case, manually add the song which caused the error to youtube library, then restart the python script after changing the starting value of "i" in main.py to the next in value the list so that you don't have to start over from 0.
+In this case, manually add the song which caused the error to youtube library, then restart the python script after changing the starting value of "i" in main.py to the next value in the list so that you don't have to start over from 0.